 Welcome to the Year 6 class page!

-This year, the two classes are taught by Miss Flower (6F) and Mrs Richards (6R).
-We will be supported by Mrs Clark, Mrs McSkimming and Mrs Hudson.
+This year, the two classes are taught by Mrs Richards (Azaleas) and Miss Stott (Camelias).
+We will be supported by Mrs Clark, Mrs Pollock and Mrs Begum.

 On this page you will find lots of information about what to expect in Year 6, including the topics you will be studying, what you need to remember, and photos of our learning so far.

 Home learning will continue to work in the same way it did last term.
-Your child will have a choice of 8 different activities, of which they are to complete 5 in total, one per week.
+Your child will have a choice of different activities, of which they are to complete a varying number, depending on the term, but roughly one per week.

 Home learning is due in on Wednesday of each week and books will be returned on Friday.
 One piece of home learning will be marked each week.
 Some tasks are compulsory, meaning that you need to complete them.
 These are marked with a ***.

-In addition to handing in at least one piece of home learning each week, you should be regularly using Reading Eggs, Spelling Shed and Times Tables Rockstars.
+In addition to handing in at least one piece of home learning each week, you should be regularly using Spelling Shed and Times Tables Rockstars.

 If you have your ears pierced, studs will need to be removed or covered with tape; hair longer than shoulder length must be tied back.
 Please click here for further information on what your PE kit should consist of.